 When my husband and I were dating many decades ago, we used to frequent a restaurant, Yet Wah, in Marin County, California.
 It holds some very special memories for us.
 To recreate a bit of nostalgia, I decided to create a gluten-free potstickers recipe.

 We tried the frozen potstickers from Costco, back when I was not cooking gluten-free, but they are loaded with niacin and sodium.
 This recipe uses low-sodium, gluten-free ingredients.

-Some gluten free potstickers are steamed; some are fried; but these are fried and then steamed.
-I made these for a support group that met at Whole Foods and they absolutely loved them!
+Some gluten free potstickers are steamed; some are fried, but these are fried and then steamed.
+I made these for a support group that met at Whole Foods, and they loved them!

-NOTE: I used to make this recipe without the egg, and though without the egg, the dough is thinner, it is a bit less starchy.
-I suggest thinning out the ends once rolled and sealed, as a double thickness is a bit much.
-I just pinch it together, and remove some of the dough.
+NOTE: I used to make this recipe without the egg, and although without the egg, the dough is thinner, it is a bit less starchy.
+I suggest thinning out the ends once rolled and sealed, as a double thickness is a bit much containing egg.
+I just pinch it together and remove some of the dough.

 Traditional gluten free potstickers with dipping sauce that remind me of my favorite Chinese restaurant long ago.